aparana/aparana.github.io/index.md

 I write about startups, product, tech and finance.

 Summaries of the books I have enjoyed reading can be found [here](https://aparanagupta.com/booksummaries/).
-(Under construction)

 Find more about my professional journey here: [LinkedIn](https://www.linkedin.com/in/aparana-gupta/)